detule/docker/iredis/README.md

 # Usage

-If you have not a redus server you can run a server with docker
+If you have not a redis server you can run a server with docker

 ```
 docker run --name redis -p 6379:6379 --hostname=redis -d redis